 A couple of weeks ago after a long day out at our homeschool group, I told the kids we were going to clean after dinner so we wouldn’t have to worry about it over the weekend.
-I mentally prepared myself for their whining, but when they finished eating they got started right away, motivated by the prospect of having most of it done.
+I mentally prepared myself for their whining, but when they finished eating they got started right away on their chores, motivated by the prospect of having most of it done.

 Their cheerful hearts reminded me that we’ve come a long way in the last couple of years.
 In early 2015, as we were coming to terms with a surprise baby due that fall, I realized that our home had become chaotic and disorganized.
 The cause was clear: somewhere along the way our kids had decided to turn into big kids rather than preschoolers, and our systems and routines had not adjusted accordingly.